practicalli/spacemacs/source-control/github/gists.md

 [GitHub Gists](https://gist.github.com/) are used to share code or configuration without the need of a git project.

 > #### Hint::github layer no longer includes gist support
 > [gist.el](http://github.com/defunkt/gist.el) was removed from the GitHub layer on 2021-11-02 citing a broken and unmaintained package.
-However, adding gist as an additonal package, using `dotspacemacs-additional-package (gist)` in .spacemacs seems to work.
+However, adding gist as an additional package, using `dotspacemacs-additional-package (gist)` in .spacemacs seems to work.
 Some [investigation](https://github.com/syl20bnr/spacemacs/issues/15183) is being done as to what features are no longer working with gist.el.

 ## Manually add Gist support